mozilla/application-services/components/support/nimbus-cli/README.md

       --preserve-nimbus-db
           Keeps existing enrollments and experiments before enrolling.

           This is unlikely what you want to do.

   -f, --file <FILE>
           Instead of fetching from the server, use a file instead

+      --no-validate
+          Don't validate the feature config files before enrolling

+      --manifest <MANIFEST_FILE>
+          An optional manifest file

+      --version <APP_VERSION>
+          An optional version of the app.
+If present, constructs the `ref` from an app specific template.
+Due to inconsistencies in branching names, this isn't always reliable

+      --ref <APP_VERSION>
+          The branch/tag/commit for the version of the manifest to get from Github

+          [default: main]

   -h, --help
           Print help (see a summary with '-h')